What To Do During Your Gap Year Before Medical School

 Teach for America

-Teach for America is a non-profit organization that recruits members that will teach for at least two years in a public school in a low-income community.
+Teach for America is a non-profit organization that recruits members to teach for at least two years in a public school in a low-income community.

 You may consider working in the industry by, for example, joining a healthcare startup or a healthcare consulting firm, if you have a previous business background.
 Although this is a nontraditional route, this can definitely make you stand out if you already have great stats and no other major weaknesses in your application.